-- NVSMI v550.54.15 and dcgm v 3.35 are available on the GPU nodes. - The following tools are available, but only on the nodes with GPUs, and by loading the cuda10.2 module:
+- NVSMI version 470.57.02 is available. - The following tools are available, but only on the nodes with GPUs, and by loading the cuda10.2 module:

-nvidia-cuda-mps-control NVIDIA CUDA Multi Process Service management program nvidia-modprobe Load the NVIDIA kernel module and create NVIDIA character device files nvidia-persistenced A daemon to maintain persistent software state in the NVIDIA driver nvidia-settings configure the NVIDIA graphics driver nvidia-smi NVIDIA System Management Interface program nvidia-xconfig manipulate X configuration files for the NVIDIA driver
+nvidia-cuda-mps-control NVIDIA CUDA Multi Process Service management program nvidia-installer install, upgrade, or uninstall the NVIDIA Accelerated Graphics Driver Set nvidia-modprobe Load the NVIDIA kernel module and create NVIDIA character device files nvidia-persistenced A daemon to maintain persistent software state in the NVIDIA driver nvidia-settings configure the NVIDIA graphics driver nvidia-smi NVIDIA System Management Interface program nvidia-xconfig manipulate X configuration files for the NVIDIA driver

-- Read the corresponding man pages to learn more, load the cuda-dcgm module to access dcgm. - The man pages are accessible on the GPU nodes.
+• Read the corresponding man pages to learn more.

+• The man pages are accessible on the GPU nodes by loading the cuda10.2 module.